documentcloud/documentcloud/app/views/help/uploading.markdown

 ## API

-We also offer a [bulk upload API][], though documentation of our APIs is only accessible ot current users.
+We also offer a [bulk upload API][].
+Documentation of our API is only accessible to registered users.

 ## Optical Character Recognition